Growing

 band and several small combos.
 After graduation, he launched

-an exciting new career in computer programming shortly before
+an exciting new career in as a software engineer shortly before

-from which to mine songs, he says), Kerry has undertaken a shift
+from which to mine songs, he says), to launch a "portfolio"

-design, piano tuning and repair, guitar teaching, and, of course,
+and repair, guitar teaching, and, of course, performing.
+Kerry

 Kerry